wcrandall/Mp3-Player/README.md

 * Option 2
     * Click on the releases tab of the project in Github
     * Click on the .exe file
-    * save the file
+    * Save the file
-    * open the folder it was downloaded into
+    * Open the folder it was downloaded into
     * Run the .exe file

 ## Note